-15. Indemnification of the Bonds Trustee and the Security Trustee repayment or (in the case of the Security Trustee) enforce the Security created by any of the Security Documents, unless indemnified to their satisfaction.
+The Trust Deed and the Intercreditor Agreement contain provisions for the indemnification of the Bonds Trustee and the Security Trustee and for their relief from responsibility, including provisions relieving them from taking proceedings to (in the case of the Bonds Trustee) enforce repayment or (in the case of the Security Trustee) enforce the Security created by any of the Security Documents, unless indemnified to their satisfaction.
 The Trust Deed also contains a provision entitling the Bonds Trustee and the Security Trustee to enter into business transactions with the Issuer or any of its Subsidiaries without accounting to the Bondholders for any profit resulting from such transactions.